Alice and Bob on $\Bbb X$: reversal, coupling, renewal: The problem

 \begin{question} A fair coin is tossed $n$ times.
 Alice scores one point at each appearance of two consecutive heads, and Bob scores one point each time a head is followed immediately by a tail.
 The winner is the player who accumulates more points.
 Who is the more likely to win? \end{question}

 Here are some intuitive arguments in order of decreasing naivet\'e. \begin{letlist} \item In any pair of consecutive coin tosses, Alice wins a point with probability $\frac14$, and Bob wins a point with the same probability.
 Therefore, each has a mean total score of $\frac14(n-1)$.
-Since these means are equal, each player has the same probability of winning. \item Alice's points tend to arrive in clusters, whereas Bob's are isolated.
+Since these means are equal, the game is fair and each player has the same probability of winning. \item Alice's points tend to arrive in clusters, whereas Bob's are isolated.
 That favours Alice, so she is more likely to win. \item When Alice wins a point, she has an increased chance of winning again.
-Therefore, she tends to win the game by a wider margin than Bob.
-However, her mean total is the same as Bob's.
-It follows that Bob has a greater chance of winning. \end{letlist}
+Therefore, when she wins, she tends to do so by a wider margin than does Bob.
+However, her \emph{mean total} is the same as Bob's.
+It follows that Bob has a greater \emph{probability} of winning. \end{letlist}

 This question (with $n=100$) was posed by Daniel Litt on his $\XX$ feed \cite{Litt} on 16 March 2024.
 At the current time of writing, his post has attracted 1.2M views.
 First responders tended to favour Alice above Bob on the grounds of argument (b), and a vote was reported as placing Alice (26.3\%) over Bob (10.2\%), with 42.8\%\ of the 51,588 voters supporting equality.
 Later simulations appeared to show that Bob has a slight advantage.